tdilauro/Simplified-wiki/ArchitecturalOverview.md

 A patron of a library uses a client component to communicate with their library's circulation manager.
-Client components are generally designed to browse
+Client components are generally designed for the use of library patrons.
+Patrons use client components to browse a library's catalog, to borrow books and audiobooks, and to read or listen to the books and audiobooks.

 A client component may also communicate with the library registry.
-This allows patrons to find their library from within the client, rather than having to locate their library first and see if that particular library has a client available.
+This would allow patrons to find their library from within the client, rather than having to locate their library first (e.g. by a web search) and finding out if that particular library has a client available.

 ## Mobile applications